wimglenn/advent-of-code-data/README.rst

 .. code-block:: python

    from aocd import submit
-   submit(my_answer, level=1, day=25, year=2017)
+   submit(my_answer, part="a", day=25, year=2017)

 Note that the same filename introspection of year/day also works for automated submission.
-There's also introspection of the "level", i.e. part 1 or part 2, aocd can automatically determine if you have already completed part 1 or not, and submit an answer for the correct part accordingly.
+There's also introspection of the "level", i.e. part a or part b, aocd can automatically determine if you have already completed part a or not and submit your answer for the correct part accordingly.
 In this case, just use:

 .. code-block:: python